Colt Commander: Variants

 The "C.C.O." or "Concealed Carry Officer's" pistol mated the slide and barrel assembly of the stainless-steel Commander with the shorter frame of the blued Lightweight Officer's ACP.

 A limited run of the Colt Commander in 7.65mm Luger was made for export in the early 1970s.

+Legacy

+It was the first mass-produced American pistol with an aluminium alloy frame and the first Colt pistol to be chambered in 9mm Parabellum.